How does phlebolysis work?

 phleb from Greek "blood vein" and -lyse from Greek "dissolve"

-The Phlebolyser is a tool that stimulates water molecules to vibrate strongly and thus generates heat - which, if the intensity is sufficient, leads to the cells becoming dead "from the inside out".
+Phlebolysis is a medical procedure that stimulates water molecules to vibrate strongly and thus generates heat - which, with sufficient intensity, leads to the destruction of the cells “from the inside”.

 Tissues that are particularly hydrated, especially the blood vessels, react most strongly to this stimulus.